RickofManc/fresh-casts/README.md

 * [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku.
 * [Django-allauth](https://django-allauth.readthedocs.io/en/latest/) used for addressing user authentication, registration and account management.
 * [Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) was used to build responsive web pages.
-* [Summernote](https://summernote.org/) provides WYSIWYG editing of blog post descriptions.
+* [Summernote](https://summernote.org/) provides WYSIWYG editing of blog post descriptions on the admin side.
+An option was considered to allow users to edit the styles of their posts, however in practice this led to poor accessibility with differing font sizes and colours used.
-* [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) is simplifying rendering on the Comments form.
+* [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) is simplifying rendering on several forms.
-* [Cloudinary](https://cloudinary.com/products/programmable_media) has been used to store the images uploaded by user for blog posts.
+* [Cloudinary](https://cloudinary.com/products/programmable_media) has been used to store the images uploaded by users for their blog posts.

 ### Software & Web Applications